 - Message pushed to target: A message sent to a cloud-based third-party target, like JIRA or Yammer

-At the bottom of the information you see when you click Show all events, you can view details about the submitting users' location, browser, and IP address.
+At the bottom of the information you see when you click Show all events, you can view details about the submitting users' location, browser, and IP address if that information is captured by the channel.

 - Submission channel: If a ticket is submitted through a channel other than the web form, such as Twitter or email, details about the channel appear.

-User agent string: A string that identifies browser information and other system details
+User agent string: A string that identifies browser information and other system details.
+This is only available for the web ticket form unless you capture this in a channel you develop.

 Location: The IP location for that ticket update.
-Keep in mind that this might not be the same location as the actual user.
+Keep in mind that this information isn't always available or accurate, especially if the user is using a VPN.